codio-content/Python_Maze-Algorithms_conditional_statements/.guides/content/Keyboard-Event-Handler-7c45.md

 | Left Arrow | LEFT |
 | Right Arrow | RIGHT |

 So our code is saying "if the `keyCode` of the key pressed is `LEFT` then move the player to the left.
+Notice how the `moveLeft()` portion of the code is indented?
+Any code that needs to run when the if statement condition is met needs to be indented.